PrestaShop/docs/src/content/1.7/development/components/grid/_index.md

         return $qb;
     }

-    // Get Count query builder that is used to get total count of all records (products) public function getCountQueryBuilder(SearchCriteriaInterface $searchCriteria)
+    // Get Count query builder that is used to get the total count of all records (products) public function getCountQueryBuilder(SearchCriteriaInterface $searchCriteria)
     {
         $qb = $this->getBaseQuery();